Trump orders investigation into Biden aides for alleged health "conspiracy" — and autopen use

 But Mr. Trump and his allies have suggested Biden's alleged use of an autopen could be illegitimate.
 In March, the president claimed a slate of pardons issued to some Trump foes in the final days of his administration were "VOID" and "VACANT."

-CBS News legal contributor Jessica Levinson said in March that Mr. Trump cannot revoke his predecessor's pardons, even if an autopen was involved.
+CBS News legal contributor Jessica Levinson said in March that Mr. Trump cannot revoke his predecessor's pardons, even if an autopen was involved, noting that the president's constitutional power to pardon people is extremely broad.
 "This is not a gray area," she said on "CBS Mornings Plus."

 Early Wednesday, Mr. Trump on Truth Social called the alleged autopen use "THE BIGGEST POLITICAL SCANDAL IN AMERICAN HISTORY," aside from the 2020 presidential election, which Mr. Trump has repeatedly claimed — without evidence — was rigged.